 This lab-oriented course covers the design of digital systems using VHSIC Hardware Description Language (VHDL) and its implementation in Field Programmable Gate Arrays (FPGAs).
 This technology allows cost-effective unique system realizations by enabling design reuse and simplifying custom circuit design.
 The design tools are first introduced and used to implement basic circuits.
 More advanced designs follow, focusing on integrating the FPGA with external peripherals, simple signal processing applications, utilizing soft-core processors, and using intellectual property (IP) cores.
-Projects will be assigned for course evaluation.
-Individual projects will be encouraged.

 A solid understanding of digital logic fundamentals